Apmds/41549_HCI_LogBookTemplate/stage2_requirements/c_stage_2_requirement_definition.md

     - Favourite genres.

-- Allow login and logoff of an account
+- Allow login and logoff of an account.
-- Have the possibility to reset the password
+- Have the possibility to reset the password.
-- Permanently delete the account
+- Permanently delete the account.
-- Edit profile informations (name, photo, localization, favourite genres)
+- Edit profile informations (name, photo, localization, favourite genres).

 - Search books by name.
 - Search books by categories (genre, book length, distance to owner).
 - Sort search results.

 - Send and recieve text and audio messages to/from another user in real time.
-- Allow user to know if a message has been seen by the receiver
+- Allow user to know if a message has been seen by the receiver.
+- Allow user to offer one of their books to trade.
 - Schedule a meeting place/drop-off spot for the trade.
+- See the history of trades.
-- Change book exchange status (pending, cancelled, done)
+- Check the status of a trade (pending, ongoing, done).
 - Review another user after executing a trade with them.
 - Create posts.
     - Add a title.
     - Add a description.
     - Add images.
-    - Set information about the book. (number of pages, condition)
+    - Set information about the book. (number of pages, condition). s

 - Add a book to a wishlist.
 - Notify the user: